dylanballback/XY_Translation/README.md

 # XY_Translation

-Robot to establish center of gravity for the ISAAC robot.
+Robot to establish center of gravity for the Integrated Spacecraft Autonomous Attitude Control (ISAAC) robot.